 - Internet Domain Registration was free until an announcement by the National Science Foundation on 14th September, 1995, changed it.

-- As the end of 2011, Facebook has more than 800 million active users around the world, and roughly 200 million in the United States.
+- As of 2011, Facebook has more than 800 million active users around the world, and roughly 200 million in the United States.

 - Per Forbes, at the end of March 2011, the value of Facebook, Zynga, Twitter and Linkedin is $65B, $8B, $4B and $2.2B, respectively.